Concept of Value Chain

 • Quality assuranceactivities ensure that direct and indirect activities meet the necessary standards.
 For the book publisher’s sales and marketing activity, this might include proofreading and editing advertisements.

-Step 2 – Identify subactivities for each support activity.
+Step 2 – Identify subactivities for each support activity

 For each of the Human Resource Management, Technology Development and Procurement support activities, determine the subactivities that create value within each primary activity.
 For example, consider how human resource management adds value to inbound logistics, operations, outbound logistics, and so on.
 As in Step 1, look for direct, indirect, and quality assurance subactivities.